BethCato/frontend-nanodegree-arcade-game/README.md

 	You can play this game using the default character, or select a different character using the dropdown box at the top of the page.

+Starting the game:

+	To run the game, open the index.html file in your browser.

 Object of the game:

 	Get your player safely across the sidewalk and into the water.
 (It's hot outside